"Hvad hedder det?

 Baby in the house!

-The problem with this thought is that everyone is doing it, and nobody believes it anymore.
+The problem with this idea is that nobody believes it any more.

-If you do not drive too fast, just ask anyone with clear exception of my mother-in-law.
-She started a conversation on this subject, of mini bikes parked everywhere.
+So even if you do not drive too fast, just ask anyone as long as it is my mother-in-law.
+While I was driving her, she started a conversation on this subject, of tiny bikes parked everywhere.
 What did I think was the meaning of that?
 Instead of commenting that she would really like me to drive slower.
+Because that was what she was trying to tell me!

 IX